What’s the Difference Between Plant and Animal Hormones? Part 2

 All plants and animals produce hormones.
 Best Food Facts experts are helping us understand how hormones function and answering questions about hormones in our food in a three-part series.

 Each hormone has a specific function in an organism, like a lock and key, the first article explained.
-This week, Best Food Facts expert Dr. Tim McAllister, principal research scientist with Agriculture and Agri-Food Canada, helps us understand the difference between hormones that occur in animals and plants.
+Another article looks at why animals are given hormones.
+Best Food Facts expert Dr. Tim McAllister, principal research scientist with Agriculture and Agri-Food Canada, helps us understand the difference between hormones that occur in animals and plants.

 What is the difference between plant-based and animal-based hormones?